What is Electrolysis on metal roofs?

 In their March 2016 Bulletin, Ambrose Builders highlighted the issues of using a common black led/marking pencil on a zinc roof due to galvanic corrosion.
 The Bluescope Technical Bulletin states:

 “One unusual example of such galvanic activity is related to the corrosion induced by the use of common black marking pencils on bare galvanized and zincalume zinc/aluminium alloy-coated steel products.
 Black “lead” pencils contain graphite/carbon rather than lead.
 This reacts with the metallic coating!
-It results in indelible marking or fine corrosion of the sheet surface and, in aggressive environments, severe knife like corrosion of the metallic coating”
+It results in indelible marking or fine corrosion of the sheet surface and, in aggressive environments, severe knife-like corrosion of the metallic coating”

 Roofguard’s solution to electrolysis on metal roofs

-Ideally, we prefer to eliminate the electrolysis source on a roof, however that is not always possible or practical solution.
+Ideally, we prefer to eliminate the electrolysis source on a roof, however that is not always a possible or practical solution.
 The second best option is to manage the risk of electrolysis eating away the roof.